 - 1.1 Rosconn Strategic Land has appointed Resound Acoustics Limited to undertake a noise assessment for a site at Radwinter Road, Saffron Walden.
-Rosconn Strategic Land is seeking planning permission for residential development at the site. - 1.2 The noise climate at the site has been established by a combination of direct measurement and calculation, and the suitability of the site for the proposed development considered against national and local planning policy, and guidelines on noise.
-Where necessary, mitigation measures have been recommended so that a noise climate suitable for the proposed development can be achieved. - 1.3 It is noted that this assessment was undertaken during a period where restrictions were in place as part of the Government's response to coronavirus/Covid-19.
-The implications of these restrictions are considered in this report, where appropriate. - 1.4 Whilst reasonable efforts have been made to produce a report that is easy to understand, it is technical in nature.
+Rosconn Strategic Land is seeking planning permission for residential development at the site. - 1.2 This noise report has been updated to include the results of a further noise survey, undertaken at the request of the Environmental Health Department of Uttlesford District Council, to investigate the potential impact of noise from commercial facilities to the west of the site. - 1.3 The noise climate at the site has been established by a combination of direct measurement and calculation, and the suitability of the site for the proposed development considered against national and local planning policy, and guidelines on noise.
+Where necessary, mitigation measures have been recommended so that a noise climate suitable for the proposed development can be achieved. - 1.4 It is noted that this assessment was partly undertaken during a period where restrictions were in place as part of the Government's response to coronavirus/Covid-19.
+The implications of these restrictions are considered in this report, where appropriate. - 1.5 Whilst reasonable efforts have been made to produce a report that is easy to understand, it is technical in nature.
 To assist the reader, an introduction to noise and an explanation of the terminology used in this report is contained in Appendix A.